Skip to content Skip to Chat

 Start a Career in UX Design Today

 There’s never been a better time to get started in the dynamic field of user experience.
-WGU’s B.S. in User Experience Design prepares graduates to succeed in roles such as UI/UX designer, experience managers, product designers, usability analyst, and more.
-Created with input from industry experts, this degree program teaches UI/UX design and research, AI, Figma software, usability, CAD, business ethics, project management, and leadership.
-Plus, three highly valued, industry-recognized certificates are included at no additional cost.
+WGU’s online B.S. in User Experience Design prepares graduates to succeed in roles such as UI/UX designer, experience manager, product designer, usability analyst, and more.
+Created with input from industry experts, this degree program grants employer-valued skills in UI/UX design and research, AI, Figma software, usability, computer-aided design (CAD), business ethics, project management, and leadership.
+Plus, three highly valued WGU certificates and one industry-recognized certification are included at no additional cost.
 With 24/7 access to coursework, students can balance their daily work and life responsibilities with coursework—and graduate with an impressive portfolio.

 User experience design careers are diverse and provide numerous opportunities for growth and innovation.
 Whether you're interested in usability testing, product management, or working with startups as a UX/UI designer, the field offers a range of designer jobs to match your skills and interests.
-Start your journey in UX design today.
-Learn more.
+Begin your journey in UX design and learn more today.

 Recommended Articles